Canadian Owned and Operated

 4. Available Space, Soil Conditions & Installation Requirements (Especially for Geothermal)

-Installation requires heavy equipment: trenchers for horizontal loops, and drilling rigs for vertical ones—this can impact landscaping.
+• Installation requires heavy equipment: trenchers for horizontal loops and drilling rigs for vertical ones, which can impact landscaping.

 Permits may be required, especially for geothermal systems involving vertical drilling.
-Homeowners should check local and provincial regulations before installation, particularly for:
+You should check local and provincial regulations before installation, particularly for:

 • Drilling approvals and groundwater protection zones